 How to Grow a Green Gage Plum Tree

 Green Gage plums can be grown in USDA zones 5-9 and thrive in regions with sunny, hot summers combined with cool nights.
 Growing Green Gage plums is much the same as growing other plum tree cultivars.

 Plant bare-root Green Gages in early winter when the tree is dormant.
-Container grown trees can be planted any time during the year.
+Container-grown trees can be planted at any time during the year.
 Situate the tree in a sheltered, sunny area of the garden with well-draining, fertile soil.
 Dig a hole that is as deep as the root system and wide enough to allow the roots to spread out.
 Take care not to bury the scion and rootstock connection.
 Water the tree in well.

 Green Gage Plum Care